 - Fellows will visit the Department of Government and IR at the University of Sydney as a resident scholar for a semester.

-- Fellows are expected to write and submit a new research paper relating to electoral integrity and designed for publication in a scholarly journal or book, as well as being published on the project website;
+- Fellows are expected to write and submit a new research paper relating to electoral integrity which is designed for publication in a scholarly journal or book, as well as being published on the project website;

 - Fellowships provide AUD$15,000 remuneration;

-- Internet, computer and library facilities are available, as well as shared office accommodation with the project research team based in the Department of Government and International Relations (on the Camperdown campus).
+- Internet, computer and library facilities are available, as well as shared office accommodation with the project research team based in the Department of Government and International Relations (in Merewether Building on the Camperdown campus).

 - Visa documents, if required, are the responsibility of the applicant.
 The University will offer support where it is available, though it is recommended that the applicant explore visa options before submitting their application.
 Visas take at least two months to be issued by the Australian government.

-- Visiting Fellows are asked to participate in the programs of the department and the university, to meet regularly with other colleagues, to interact with students, and to make public presentations of their research as part of departmental activities.
+- Visiting Fellows are asked to participate in activities in the programs of the project, department and the university, to meet regularly with other colleagues, to interact with students, and to make public presentations of their research as part of project activities.

-- We can help provide general housing advice although visiting fellows will need to arrange their own accommodation in Sydney.
+- We can provide general housing advice although visiting fellows will need to arrange their own accommodation in Sydney.
 Visitors can apply for temporary accommodation during the university vacations in International House.
-Accommodation in Sydney is relatively expensive, however, compared with many global cities, and applicants planning to visit are advised to check the costs of local executive apartments, which are furnished and serviced for monthly lets, such as via Domain, Balmain Wharf Apartments, and Medina Apartments.
+Accommodation in Sydney is relatively expensive, however, compared with many global cities.
+Applicants planning to visit are advised to check the costs of local 'executive apartments' (use this exact search phrase), which are furnished, serviced with internet/cable and designed for professional short-term lets.
+Companies with such properties include Domain, Balmain Wharf Apartments, Home-Away-from-Home, and Medina Apartments.
 A summary of different accommodation options in Sydney could be found here: Accommodation for visitors to Sydney

 2. Essential skills and qualifications